Destiny 2 post-release content: Major expansions (2018–present)

 Like the original Destiny, Destiny 2 features a major expansion released nearly annually.
 Originally, a major expansion released each fall, but this shifted to the beginning of the calendar year in 2022.
-These large expansions typically have a major impact on the game, versus the minor content drops, such as the two small expansions of Year 1 and the seasonal content introduced in Year 2.
-There have thus far been four major expansions released for Destiny 2—Forsaken in September 2018, Shadowkeep in October 2019, Beyond Light in November 2020, and The Witch Queen in February 2022.
+In 2025, Bungie shifted to releasing two expansions per year, roughly every six months, and while they are still major updates to the game, these expansions are smaller in size in comparison to prior years, with Bungie describing them as about the size as Rise of Iron from the original Destiny.
+These expansions typically have a major impact on the game, versus the minor content drops, such as the two small expansions of Year 1 and the seasonal content introduced in Year 2.
+There have thus far been seven major expansions released for Destiny 2—Forsaken in September 2018, Shadowkeep in October 2019, Beyond Light in November 2020, The Witch Queen in February 2022, Lightfall in February 2023, The Final Shape in June 2024, and The Edge of Fate in July 2025.
 The year 2021 was the only year to not see a major expansion released due to The Witch Queen's delay, which was originally planned for November 2021.
 This also delayed Lightfall to February 2023, which was originally planned for fall 2022.
-Another expansion, The Final Shape, will release in early 2024 and will conclude Destiny 2's first major saga.
-Each major expansion marks the beginning of a new year in Destiny 2's lifecycle.
+Another expansion, The Final Shape, released in early 2024 and concluded Destiny 2's first major saga, the "Light and Darkness" saga.
+Each major expansion marked the beginning of a new content year in Destiny 2's lifecycle, and beginning in 2025, the summer expansion marks the beginning of a new content year.